MOROCCO TRAVEL GUIDE CONTENTS

 Best Things to Do in Morocco

-While in the city, stay in the many beautiful riads which pepper the city.
+While in Morocco, you can opt to stay in the many beautiful riads which pepper the city.
 These palatial like hotels are the perfect location to get that perfect Instagram shot and are actually very affordable.
-We stayed in Riad Porte Royale during our stay in the city and loved the affordable luxury that it provided.

 We love getting outdoors and immersed in nature, so we just had to recommend a visit to the majestic Ouzoud Waterfall in the Atlas Mountains.
 Located near the Moyen Atlas village of Tanaghmeilt in the province of Azilal, this site may be 150km northeast of Marrakech but it is definitely worth the trip.